 And you know what, mine turned out alright, so yours probably will too.
 From a distance I'd even say it looks professional.
 If you want a bespoke mousepad that perfectly fits your desk, why not just make your own this summer? — Jacob

 Clean up the cables around your desk

 The cable situation at my desk has reflected my current mental state for the last few months: Impractical, chaotic, and a flat-out mess.
 Between two monitors, review systems, three game consoles, and a bunch of streaming devices, seeing this tangled disaster every day eventually spurred me to action.
-For less than $40, I was able to order a large pack of self-adhesive cable clips, cable sleeves, and velcro cable ties to get a handle on these tentacles of shame mocking me at any given moment.
+For less than $40, I was able to order a large pack of self-adhesive cable clips (opens in new tab), cable sleeves (opens in new tab), and velcro cable ties (opens in new tab) to get a handle on these tentacles of shame mocking me at any given moment.